Installation instructions¶

 The library is using Check framework for the unit tests and Cmake project for the build.
 We recommend installing both software packages, however it is not obligatory, you may skip the relevant parts if you’re not going to develop or test the library.

-- note that you need a C compiler, on Mac OS X and Linux it’s included as gcc or clang, but on Windows you might want to install one https://wiki.python.org/moin/WindowsCompilers
+Note that if you build from source, you will need a C compiler, on Mac OS X and Linux, it’s included as gcc or clang, but on Windows, you might want to install on https://wiki.python.org/moin/WindowsCompilers

 Use our test case folder to see PyPTV in action like in video tutorials¶